Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 Krka Waterfalls

 If you want to visit the parks in summer, prepare for the crowds.
-While you’ll have the weather on your side, you need to deal with the thousands of other visitors that visit these parks between June and August.
+While you’ll have the weather on your side, you need to deal with the thousands of other visitors who visit these parks between June and August.

 Plitvice Lakes draws well over one million visitors each year, while Krka National Park welcomes nearly one million.
 Unsurprisingly, most people visit the parks during the summer months.